-What book on earth has a double sense, unless it is a book of designed enigmas?
+to any other portion of Scripture.'- Dr. John Brown, should be well weighed. is a book of designed enigmas?
 And even this has but one real meaning.
-The heathen oracles indeed could say, "Aio te, Pyrrhe, Romanos vincere posse; " but can such an equivoque be admissible into the oracles of the living God?
+The heathen oracles indeed could say, "Aio te, Pyrrhe, Romanos vincere posse; " but can such an equivoque be admissible into the oracles of the living God ?
 And if a literal sense, and an occult sense, can at one and the same time, and by the same words, be conveyed, who that is uninspired shall tell us what the occult sense is?
-By what laws of interpretation is it. to be judged?
-By none that belong to human language; for other books than the Bible have not a double sense -attached to them.
-'For these and such-like reasons, the scheme of attaching a double sense to the Scriptures is inadmissible.
+By what laws of interpretation is it. to be judged ?
+By none that belong to human language; for other books than the Bible have not a double sense -attached to them. of attaching a double sense to the Scriptures is inadmissible.
 It sets afloat all the fundamental principles of interpretation by which we arrive at established conviction and certainty and casts us on the boundless ocean of imagination and conjecture without rudder or compass.'- Stuart on the Hebrews, Excurs. xx.

-'First, it may be laid down that Scripture has one meaning, -the meaning which it had to the mind of the prophet or evangelist who first uttered or wrote to the hearers or readers who first received it.'
-Scripture, like other books, has one meaning, which is to be gathered from itself, without reference to the adaptations of fathers or divines, and without regard to a priori notions about its nature and origin.'
-The office of the interpreter is not to add another [interpretation], but to recover the original one : the meaning, that is, of the words as they struck on the ears or flashed before the eyes of those who first simplicitatem contemplari debemus.
-(Ps. xii.
-6; xix.
-B.) heard and read them.' - Professor Jowett, Essay on the 'I hold that the words of Scripture were intended to have one definite sense, and that our first object should be to discover that sense, and adhere rigidly to it.
-I believe that, as a general rule, the words of Scripture are intended to have, like all other language, one plain definite meaning, and that to say that words do mean a thing merely because they can be tortured into meaning it, is a most dishonourable and dangerous way of Canon Ryle, Expository Thoughts on St. Luke, vol.
+meaning, -the meaning which it had to the mind of the

+'But the real perplexity lies here.
+The prediction, as prophet or evangelist who first uttered or wrote to the we have it, makes Christ distinctly affirm that His second hearers or readers who first received it.' coming shall follow "immediately," -- "in those days," after Scripture, like other books, has one meaning, the destruction of Jerusalem, and that "this generation" which is to be gathered from itself, without reference to (the generation he addressed) should not pass away till the adaptations of fathers or divines, and without regard all "these things are fulfilled."
+Mr. Hutton believes that to a priori notions about its nature and origin.

+these last words were intended by Christ to apply only The office of the interpreter is not to add another [interpretation], but to recover the original one : to the destruction of the Holy City.
+He is entitled to his opinion; and in itself it is not an improbable solution. the meaning, that is, of the words as they struck on But it is, under the circumstances, a somewhat forced the ears or flashed before the eyes of those who first